yuanminmao/yuanminmao.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Astronomer at the University of Science and Technology of China.
+I'm Yuanmin Mao (毛 \ 元敏), a Astronomer at the University of Science and Technology of China.